phx/binex/README.md

 You will need to specify the path to the directory on the host that you wish to mount to the `/share` directory in the container.

-This is the most straightforward way to run `binex`, and I will always try to keep the image up-to-date.
-However, since DockerHub recently made GitHub integration a subscription-only feature, the image will not auto-update on new pushes to the repository.
-I may go with the Pro Plan at some point, but if you want to guarantee you have the most upt-to-date image or you don't want to blindly trust my DockerHub image, feel free to use one of the methods below.

 #### Updating the image:

 `docker pull lphxl/binex:latest`

+Running via DockerHub is the most straightforward way to run `binex`, and I will always try to keep the image up-to-date.
+However, since DockerHub recently made GitHub integration a subscription-only feature, the image will not auto-update on new pushes to the repository.
+I may go with the Pro Plan at some point, but if you want to guarantee that you have the most upt-to-date image or you don't want to blindly trust my DockerHub image, feel free to read the `Dockerfile` and build it directly using the method below.

 ## Build from Dockerfile